JonPSmith/EfCore.SchemaCompare/README.md

 The first number in the version number of this library defines what version of NET framework it works for. e.g.

 - EfCore.SchemaCompare version 6 is works with to NET 6.
-- EfCore.SchemaCompare version 7 is works with to NET 7 ... an so on
+- EfCore.SchemaCompare version 7 is works with to NET 7 ... an so

+**WARNING**: Version 8 contains a **BREAKING CHANGE**.
+You need to add the Microsoft.EntityFrameworkCore.Design NuGet to your application when using this library.
+This is needed as the EfCore.SchemaCompare library now supports multiple database providers does - see [What database providers does it support](https://github.com/JonPSmith/EfCore.SchemaCompare/blob/master/README.md#what-database-providers-does-it-support).

 The EfCore.SchemaCompare library (shortened to EfSchemaCompare in the documentations) is available on [NuGet as EfCore.SchemaCompare](https://www.nuget.org/packages/EfCore.SchemaCompare/) and is an open-source library under the MIT licence.
 See [ReleaseNotes](https://github.com/JonPSmith/EfCore.SchemaCompare/blob/master/ReleaseNotes.md) for details of changes and information on versions from EF Core 5 onwards.